 Stopping pneumonia isn’t about luck.
 It’s about action.

-The goals of Stop Pneumonia are to:
+The goals of Stop Pneumonia were to:

 - Raise awareness about pneumonia, the world’s leading infectious killer of children under the age of 5